 - Client Secret (required) - A user created key for the Axonius application.

-- Verify SSL (required, default: False) - Verify the SSL certificate offered by the host supplied in Microsoft Defender ATP.
+- Verify SSL - Select to verify the SSL certificate offered by Microsoft Defender for Endpoint.
 For more details, see SSL Trust & CA Settings.

-- HTTPS Proxy (optional, default: empty) - A proxy to use when connecting to Microsoft Defender ATP.
+- HTTPS Proxy (optional) - A proxy to use when connecting to Microsoft Defender for Endpoint.

 Configuring the application in the Microsoft Azure portal